decacis/godot_oculus_platform/docs/functions/initialization.md

 ## initialize_android
 //// admonition | initialize_android(app_id : `String`)

-Requests the Oculus Platform initialization asynchronously
+Requests the Oculus Platform initialization.

 **Returs:** A `bool` that is `true` if the platform was initialized correctly or `false` otherwise.